DiegoCastroMerino/Summer-2025-Bank-Operations-Internship-Projects/README.md

 By the end of my internship, I had cut down the revision process by 95% and the dept. was satisfied with my work

+DISCLAIMER: While unorthodox, the code is saved as a .txt file because it's a file format that did not get blocked when shared through email to co-workers.